josefnpat/vapor/README.md

 * use LÖVE 0.8.0,

 Your game must not:
-* use binary libraries not provided by love (e.g. luasec).
+* use compiled Lua libraries not provided by love (e.g. luasec, enet, lsqlite3, LuaFileSystem).

 ## Your client sucks